sillybytes/sillybytes/posts/whats_wrong_with_java.md

 locality (a problem that other high level languages actually does manage to solve), and thus cache misses become bread and butter for a Java programmer which, most likely, isn't aware of it or don't even know what I'm talking about or how is it important.
-Which takes us to the problems of Java as a programming learning language.
+Which takes us to the problems of Java as a first programming language, but we'll talk about that latter.

 ## NullPointerException